infomark-org/infomark-docs/docs/content/guides/tutor.md

 ---
 title: "Tutor's Guide"
 date: 2019-04-21
-lastmod: 2019-04-24
+lastmod: 2019-05-13
 layout: subpage
 ---

-# Unit - Tests
+# Auto - Tests

-Unit-tests consists of
+Auto-tests (unit-tests) consists of

 * a submission `<STUDENT_UPLOAD.ZIP>` made by a student
 * a testing framework `<TASK_SEPCIFIC_TEST.ZIP>` written by one of the tutors/instructors